White Princess mountain guide

 The descent was uneventful with the side note that instead of heading back over the gendarmes and false summits, we opted down a loose scree slope all the way to the dying glacier below the West Face and then traversed back to our bivi.
 We spent another night at 2nd bivi and hiked out to the highway on the 4th day.

-Click here to submit your own climbing note for White Princess
+Click here to read 1 more climbing note for White Princess or submit your own

 Select White Princess Location Map Detail: